The Dollywood Foundation – United States

 In 1995, Dolly launched an exciting new effort, Dolly Parton’s Imagination Library, to benefit the children of her home county in East Tennessee, USA.
 Inspired by her father, Dolly’s vision was to foster a love of reading among her county’s preschool children and their families.

-Dolly’s dream grew year by year and country by country and today her Imagination Library mails over one million specially selected, age-appropriate books monthly to registered children from birth to age five.
+Dolly's dream grew year by year and country by country and today her specially selected, age-appropriate books reach unprecedented numbers of children from birth to age five around the world.

 Ted leads Dolly Parton Productions and represents Dolly in her various business interests across the country.
 Ted forged the partnership which created Dollywood in 1986.

-Craig Ross is the President of the Dollywood Company responsible for all of the Dollywood businesses in the Great Smoky Mountains region including the Dollywood theme park, Dollywood’s Splash Country water park, Dollywood’s Smoky Mountain Cabins and Dollywood's DreamMore Resort
+Craig Ross is the former President of the Dollywood Company, responsible for all of the Dollywood businesses in the Great Smoky Mountains region from 2010-2020.
+He now is the COO of The Herschend Family Entertainment Growth and Opportunity Group, supporting the acquisition of new theme parks, aquariums and attractions, and investment partners to fund expansion.

 Charles Kite is an attorney residing in Knoxville, TN.
 He holds a law degree from the University of Tennessee, College of Law.
 Charles has practiced law for over 40 years and has served as General Counsel for the Dollywood Company.